-- Carbon costs and energy reduction
+- Carbon costs and energy reduction.

-- Noise reduction
+- Noise reduction.

-- Material choices
+- Material choices.

-- Waste management and recycling options
+- Waste management and recycling options.

-- Air quality and pollution control mechanisms
+- Air quality and pollution control mechanisms.

-- Nature conservation, biodiversity and environmental intrusion
+- Nature conservation, biodiversity and environmental intrusion.

 To co-ordinate and influence the design of maintenance and improvement schemes in the Borough, engineers have developed and embedded 'Walsall's Highway Maintainability Audit (WMHA)'.
-Its objective is to ensure that all materials and treatments selected or specified conform to the Design Manual for Roads and Bridges, HAPAS, and other relevant British or retained European Standards.
+Its objective is to ensure that all materials and treatments selected or specified conform to the Design Manual for Roads and Bridges, Highway Authority Product Approval Scheme (HAPAS), and other relevant British or retained European Standards.

-'The purpose of the WHMA is to give clear guidance to ensure that as far as reasonably practicable that future maintenance implications are considered at the earliest possible stage during any highways project'.
+The purpose of the Maintainability Audit is to give clear guidance to ensure that as far as reasonably practicable that future maintenance implications are considered at the earliest possible stage during any highways project.
+It provides a framework so that whole-life maintenance implications of highways projects are systematically considered, including: